 The Newport Wilderness Society is the official Friends Group of Newport State Park, Wisconsin’s first wilderness park.
-Founded in 1985, we work with the management of Newport to help preserve the natural beauty of the forest, meadow, and shore areas of the park for appropriate public use.
+Founded in 1985, we work with the management and staff of Newport to help preserve the natural beauty of the forest, meadow, and shore areas of the park for appropriate public use.
 Together with park management, we specifically work to preserve Newport as a minimum-development natural park; to encourage study and preservation of wilderness and nature in the park; and to recruit volunteers to help with projects and programs to maintain the park and facilitate its proper use.

 We are a 501(C)(3) not-for-profit organization.
 We happily welcome new members!